Chevy Chase: Substance abuse

 In 1986, Chase was admitted to the Betty Ford Center for treatment of a prescription painkiller addiction.
 His use began after he experienced ongoing back pain related to the pratfalls he took during his Saturday Night Live appearances.
-In 2010, he said that his drug abuse had been "low level."
+In 2010, he said that his drug abuse had been "low level".

 He entered the Hazelden Clinic in September 2016 to receive treatment for alcoholism.

 Political views

 An active environmentalist and philanthropist, Chase is a political liberal.
 He campaigned for Democratic presidential nominees Bill Clinton in the 1990s, and John Kerry in 2004.

-In 2004, during a speech at a People for the American Way benefit at the John F. Kennedy Center for the Performing Arts he mocked Republican President George W. Bush, Kerry's opponent in the 2004 election, referring to Bush as an "uneducated, real lying schmuck" and a "dumb fuck".
+In 2004, during a speech at a People for the American Way benefit at the John F. Kennedy Center for the Performing Arts he mocked Republican president George W. Bush, Kerry's opponent in the 2004 election, referring to Bush as an "uneducated, real lying schmuck" and a "dumb fuck".
 His comments upset both the organizers and the crowd.

 He endorsed Hillary Clinton's 2008 presidential campaign.

 Fight with Bill Murray

-While filming an episode of Saturday Night Live in 1978, Chase got into a fistfight with Bill Murray in John Belushi's dressing room.
-Murray and Chase's backstage brawl took place when Chase returned to host the show after his exit as a full-time cast member in 1976.
+Before performing a third-season episode of Saturday Night Live in 1978, Chase got into a fistfight with Bill Murray in John Belushi's dressing room.
+It occurred when Chase returned to host the show after his exit as a full-time cast member in 1976.
 Murray had reportedly made a derogatory comment about Chase's troubled marriage to Jacqueline Carlin, leading Chase to criticize Murray's physical appearance.
-The fight was witnessed by cast members Jane Curtin, Laraine Newman, and Gilda Radner.

-In a talk show appearance in 2021, Newman noted of the altercation, "it was very sad and painful and awful."
-She went on to say, "I think they both knew the one thing that they could say to one another that would hurt the most and that's what I think incited it."
-Chase and Murray would later reconcile to star together in Caddyshack in 1980.
+The fight was reportedly witnessed by musician Billy Joel, and by cast members Jane Curtin, Laraine Newman, and Gilda Radner.
+In a talk show appearance in 2021, Newman said of the altercation, "It was very sad and painful and awful."
+She added, "I think they both knew the one thing that they could say to one another that would hurt the most and that's what I think incited it."
+Chase and Murray later reconciled with the help of Harold Ramis and starred in Caddyshack in 1980.

+Health

+Chase had a near-death experience while working on the set of Modern Problems in 1981.
+An electrical current went through Chase's arms, back, and neck muscles when the lights short-circuited while filming a scene.

+In 2021, Chase was put into a medically induced coma for eight days following heart failure.
+He spent five weeks in the hospital.
+At the time, it was announced as "undisclosed issues with his heart".
+Chase has said that the coma has led to memory loss.